 When talking about electric cars, people sometimes ask if the transmission fluid needs changing - or even if the EV has transmission fluid or a transmission mechanism, hence this article aims to clear up this confusion.

 - Torque and Single-Gear EVs

-- Transmission/Transmission Fluid in EVs
+- Transmission/Transmission Fluid in EVs (over the past decade)

-- … but my friend just had his Tesla Model S’ transmission fluid changed?
+- Tesla Model S’ transmission fluid changes

 Recap of Transmissions/Transmission Fluid